-If you come for the summer semester, you will arrive during the coldest time of the year and will leave during the hottest, for the winter semester you arrive during the hottest and leave during the coldest.
+For the winter semester you arrive during the hottest time of the year and leave during the coldest.
 Though buying clothes in China is not expensive, this has to be considered when you pack your clothes.
 Spring and autumn in Beijing are very short, September and May are usually entirely hot like summer while November and March are completely cold like winter.

 Buy your flight tickets well in advance in order to secure affordable prices!
 The ECCS office usually fixes two possible arrival days during which everything is prepared for receiving you.
 It is generally highly appreciated that you fly together in larger groups on the same planes because this facilitates pick up and other arrangements enormously!